Ancient City Of Urkesh – Home Of Kumarbi – The Foremost Son Of Anu

 It was the main center of the Hurrians, who celebrated it in their countless myths as the home of the father of the gods, Kumarbi - the foremost son of Anu (the sky), identified by the Hurrians with Sumerian Enlil.

-Urkesh was also the capital of a kingdom that controlled the highlands immediately to the north where the supplies of copper were located that made the city wealthy and rich.
+Urkesh was also the capital of a kingdom that controlled the highlands immediately to the north, where the supplies of copper were located, a source of wealth that made the city prosperous and influential.

 The Hurrian population died out thousands of years ago, but the modern inhabitants of the area have not forgotten their ancestors from the ancient past.

-For the last 30 years, archaeologists conducted excavations at Tell Mozan, ancient Urkesh, and these not only placed this ancient site in northeastern Syria but also have brought to light Tell Mozan/Urkesh and their inhabitants - the Hurrians, an unknown civilization of the ancient Near East.
+For the last 30 years, archaeologists have conducted excavations at Tell Mozan, ancient Urkesh, and these not only placed this ancient site in northeastern Syria but also have brought to light Tell Mozan/Urkesh and their inhabitants - the Hurrians, an enigmatic civilization of the ancient Near East.

 Foundation tablet.
 Dedication to God Nergal by Hurrian king Atalshen, king of Urkish and Nawar, Habur Bassin, circa 2000 BC.
 Louvre Museum AO 5678.
 "Of Nergal the lord of Hawalum, Atal-shen, the caring shepherd, the king of Urkesh and Nawar, the son of Sadar-mat the king, is the builder of the temple of Nergal, the one who overcomes opposition.
 Let Shamash and Ishtar destroy the seeds of whoever removes this tablet.
 Shaum-shen is the craftsman.

-Among the most important finds revealed by the Mozan/Urkesh excavations, was the discovery of a beautiful sculptural image of a horse head dating from the middle of the third Millenium BC.
+Among the most important finds revealed by the Mozan/Urkesh excavations, was the discovery of a beautiful sculptural image of a horse head dating from the middle of the third Millennium BC.

 Also, subsequent findings showed more representations of horses, possibly continuing the same Hurro-Urartian tradition.
-It is believed that horses were domestic animals, especially because the diggings revealed a number of horse figurines coming from the storeroom inside king Tupkish’s palace (about 2200 BC).
+It is believed that horses were domestic animals, mainly because the diggings revealed several horse figurines from the storeroom inside King Tupkish’s palace (about 2200 BC).

-These numerous figurines, which belong to the following period of the history of Urkesh in the last quarter of the 3rd Millennium BC, make it clear that the horse was extremely important in the life of this ancient society.
+These numerous figurines, which belong to the following period of the history of Urkesh in the last quarter of the 3rd Millennium BC, make it clear that the horse was essential in the life of this ancient society.

-Particularly interesting seem horse figurines showing the harness, thus documenting the use of horses in transportation.
-Written documents from the Palace have given us the name not only of the city and kingdom of Urkesh, but also of its king, Tupkish, and queen, Uqnitum.
+Particularly interesting are horse figurines showing the harness, thus documenting the use of horses in transportation.
+Written documents from the Palace have given us the name of the city and kingdom of Urkesh and its king, Tupkish, and queen, Uqnitum.
 The powerful witness of writing also tells us that one of the daughters of Naram-Sin, the famous Mesopotamian king, lived in Urkesh.

-And next to the Palace, UCLA Georgio Buccellati and Marilyn Kelly-Buccellatia and their team excavated a deep underground shaft that was one of the most awe-filled monuments of the Hurrians – the 'Passage to the Netherworld'.
+Next to the Palace, UCLA Georgio Buccellati and Marilyn Kelly-Buccellatia and their team excavated a deep underground shaft that was one of the most awe-filled monuments of the Hurrians – the 'Passage to the Netherworld.'

 Further excavations have revealed compelling evidence that the Hurrians not only strongly influenced the language, culture, and religion of later peoples but also may have been present 1,000 years earlier--just as nearby Mesopotamians began to create the first cities.

-Kumarbi's temple, one of the most important buildings, was left in ruins that date back to about 2400 BC.
-The god Kumarbi's temple was most probably built by one of the earliest known Hurrian rulers - the king Tish-atal, c.
+Kumarbi's temple, one of the most important buildings, was left in ruins from about 2400 BC.
+The god Kumarbi's temple was probably built by one of the earliest known Hurrian rulers - the king Tish-atal, c.
 21st century BC of Urkesh during the Third Dynasty of Ur.

-There are many unanswered questions regarding the Hurrians, but one thing is for sure; these ancient people were far more than just another wandering tribe in the fractious Middle East.
+There are many unanswered questions regarding the Hurrians, but one thing is sure: these ancient people were far more than just another wandering tribe in the fractious Middle East.

 Written by – A. Sutherland AncientPages.com Staff Writer